 Melbourne is one of the best places to eat and drink in not only Australia but the entire world!
 Here you can have just about any type of food imaginable including Thai, Italian, French, and much, much more.
 Be sure to get a big dinner in as well as you’ll most likely be out all night drinking!

 Looking for a little inspiration?
 Well here’s a sample itinerary for spending 3-4 days in Melbourne!
+Perfect for when you’ve only got a weekend in Melbourne.
 Give it a look and use it for yourself if you like.

 Day 1 in Melbourne: The CBD